perryOnCrack/perryoncrack.github.io/apps/rez.md

 **If you have any suggestions, you can contact me through my contact infos in the [about](/about) page.**

+### In Development

+- Home screen item filling option.
+- Better feedback system.
+- Transition flip animation from the original Z Launcher
+- On-coming calendar events on top panel

 ### Planned features

-- On-coming calendar events on top panel
 - More notification style in app info menu
 - App list scrollbar (waiting for the official Jetpack Compose implementation)
 - Variable scribble stroke width (like the original Z Launcher)
 - Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - Other launcher language support
-- Launcher log collection when sending feedback

 ### User Suggested Features & Improvements (might not be implemented ever)